softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### UI Requirements

-As with any software project with a UI component, there are certain implementation details you should not display to users.
-These include:
+When developing a UI you should focus on the user experience and only present things in a way that the user can relate to.
+This means that you should not display programming jargon or debugging information.
+For example, you should avoid:

 - Anything in JSON - If you have something in JSON, parse it and then print out only the information you want the user to see.
 - Authtokens and Game IDs - These are important to keep track of but the user should not be aware of these internal variables.
 See the requirements for the [Postlogin UI](#postlogin-ui) for what to display instead of Game IDs.